 What is jaundice?

-Bilirubin is a yellow-coloured substance which is responsible for the yellow colouration in your skin and the white outer layers of your eyeballs in jaundice.
+Bilirubin is a yellow-coloured substance which is responsible for the yellow colouration in your skin and the white outer layers of your eyeballs.
 Bilirubin is produced as a waste by-product when red blood cells break down naturally during each 120-day cycle.
 Bilirubin is excreted from your body by the body’s waste disposal system when it is transported from your blood into your liver.
 This bilirubin combines with bile from your gallbladder, and the mixture exits the body through your urine and faeces.
 Usually, if this process has been completed, your urine will be light yellow and faeces brown.
 Infections or damage may interfere with this process, resulting in jaundice.

 What causes jaundice?

 There are three main types: Hepatocellular, Haemolytic and Obstructive (which is our primary concern).